j0zeph/AoC/README.md

 ### Fails per problem:

-This table represents everytime I _submitted_ a wrong answer, for every question.<br>
+This table represents every time I _submitted_ a wrong answer, for every question.<br>
 You know, for science.

 |           **Problem**                  | **Failed attempts** |